szTheory/beamtoolbox/README.md

 - Hex packages (Elixir)
 - Rebar packages (Erlang)

-Lucky for you, we've done the hard work of curating the best available lib for each problem class.
+Lucky for you, we've done the hard work of curating the best available libs for each problem class.
 [Disagree with our choices?](https://github.com/szTheory/elixir-bestlib/pulls)

 > The best way to get the right answer on the Internet is not to ask a question, it's to post the wrong answer. –author unknown